kevinsogo/compgen/docs/preparation.md

     "subtasks_files": "subtasks.json"
 }
 ```

-Feel free to update it with the correct values.
-If your problem doesn't have subtasks, simply remove `valid_subtasks` (or make it the empty list).
+We will explain what most of those are.
+Just update them with the correct values.
+If your problem doesn't have subtasks, simply remove `valid_subtasks` (or turn it into the empty list).

+The `checker` field may be omitted.
+It defaults to a simple diff check.
+There are also a couple of builtin checks: just enter `!diff.exact`, `!diff.tokens`, or `!diff.real_abs_rel_1e_6` as the `checker`. (more to come soon...)

-Note that the file endings will tell KompGen what language your program is, and there will be a predetermined compile and run command for each recognized language.
+Note that the file endings will tell KompGen what language your program is.
+There will be a predetermined compile and run command for each recognized language.
 You can also choose to use a three-argument version to specify a file: `[filename, compile, run]`.
 (The two-argument version is `[filename, run]`) For example, if your validator is written in Haskell, then you could write:

 ```js
     "validator": ["validator.hs", "ghc validator.hs", "./validator"],
 ```

-The `checker` field may be omitted, and defaults to a simple diff check.
-There are also a couple of builtin checks, just enter `!diff.exact`, `!diff.tokens`, or `!diff.real_abs_rel_1e_6`. (more to come soon...)

 Now, we can begin writing those files!